briandav22/gigamonscript/docs/index.md

 ## Modifying the Script

-If you would like to create a dashboard outside of what is provided in the 'prebuilts' directory the steps you will need to take are.
+If you would like to create a dashboard outside of what is provided you will need to:

-* create a **project directory** in the 'custom_dashboards' directory with to hold your new project.
+* create a **project directory** in  'custom_dashboards'  hold your new dashboard(s).
     * Add a **dashboards** sub directory
-    * if you dashboard requires **designed reports** and you would like to make them with the Script also add a **designed_reports** folder.
+    * Add a **designed reports** sub directory - only if you intend on using reports that aren't out of the box with Scrutinizer.